dayana0425/Civic-BufficornRace/README.md

-# Civic Pass Ethereum Template
+# Civic Pass x Bufficorn Race Game

 This is a template app, demonstrating the integration of Civic Pass into an Ethereum dApp.